Redoxahmii/json-to-types.nvim/README.md

 ## 👷 Features to come

 - [x] Create a read only buffer with the types.
-- [ ] Add the ability to add the types to the current buffer.
+- [ ] Support for other languages.